SoarGroup/SoarGroup.github.io/docs/index.md

 *   [**Soar 9.6.3 available for download**](https://github.com/SoarGroup/Soar/releases/download/releases%2F{{soar_version}}/SoarSuite_{{soar_version}}-Multiplatform.zip):
 This release of Soar contains ergonomic improvements to the debugger and Soar CLI, lots of new VisualSoar features, and plenty of bug fixes and stability improvements.
+Note: if you are a Mac user with an Intel processor and you downloaded the release prior to August 19, 2024, then you will need to re-download.
+There was an issue with the setup script for Mac/Intel users which would prevent running Soar.
 *   **44th Soar Workshop 2024** This year’s Soar workshop will be held on May 29, 2024, at the University of Michigan’s Beyster Building on North Campus in Ann Arbor, MI.
 It will be a hybrid workshop, and remote presentations will be possible.